Yukari Fresh: Middle period

-Yukari's debut was followed shortly by a mini-album called Cook Some Dishes.
+Takasaki's debut was followed shortly by a mini-album called Cook Some Dishes.
 The album is actually a mix of shortened versions of many of the artist's songs.
-In January 2000, Yukari released Cityrama, which again featured an appearance from Hideki Kaji, along with Mike Alway, Pop Tarts, and several others.
-Before releasing another full album, Yukari did another mini-album, Erik, named after cyclist Erik Zabel.
+In January 2000, Takasaki released Cityrama, which again featured an appearance from Hideki Kaji, along with Mike Alway, Pop Tarts, and several others.
+Before releasing another full album, Takasaki did another mini-album, Erik, named after cyclist Erik Zabel.
 It was said that Erik was a more mature record, one which featured an artist who had found her place.
 Reviewers also commented on the glossy, more focused production qualities.
-February 2003 marked the release of Yukari's third full-length album, Trefoils Hat.
-The album has been seen as Yukari's most accomplished work to date in that it is her most focused piece.
-Yukari's songwriterly, poppy side took precedence on this album, leaving some of the more dance-oriented disco tracks out.
-In 2004, maintaining her consistently cutesy appeal, Yukari informed the world she had changed her name to Yukari Rotten, and that punky electropop was now her sound.
+February 2003 marked the release of Takasaki's third full-length album, Trefoils Hat.
+The album has been seen as Takasaki's most accomplished work to date in that it is her most focused piece.
+Takasaki's songwriterly, poppy side took precedence on this album, leaving some of the more dance-oriented disco tracks out.

+In 2004, maintaining her consistently cutesy appeal, Takasaki informed the world she had changed her name to Yukari Rotten, and that punky electropop was now her sound.
 Not Dead, the name of the Yukari Rotten debut album, did have more punch and electroclash aesthetic about it than any of her previous works.
 It featured the single "C.L.I.J.S.T.E.R.S.", referencing Belgian footballer Leo Clijsters.
-Many of Yukari's songs are about sports heroes, notably Michael Owen and Paul Scholes.
+Many of Takasaki's songs are about sports heroes, notably Michael Owen and Paul Scholes.
 Another track "Going To Heaven To See The Househunters & Fat Truckers If It Rains", references "Going To Heaven To See If It Rains" by the Close Lobsters.

-In February 2005 (by this time, Yukari had gone back to being Fresh), the remix album Me was released.
+In February 2005 (by this time, Takasaki had gone back to being Fresh), the remix album Me was released.
 It featured songs from all of her albums, remixed by an international crowd of admired artists.
 August 2008 saw the surprise release of a mini-album Grrrl, Summer Cape Kid, etc. The unusual feature of this album is that each song was recorded in one shot, unedited.
-Yukari can be heard playing the drums, singing and whistling throughout.
+Takasaki can be heard playing the drums, singing and whistling throughout.
 Just one month later, she followed this with two "greatest hits" albums.
 The first, "Flammable Tapes", contains 22 tracks previously released between 1997 and 2008.
 The companion album, "Instrumentally Flammable", consists of previously unreleased demos, rare edits, instrumentals and a cappella tracks.

 Current situation

-Yukari has kept busy over the years, recording with other artists (i.e. Fantastic Plastic Machine and Mansfield), DJing various parties, and hosting her own radio show, Radio Active Man.
+Takasaki has kept busy over the years, recording with other artists (i.e. Fantastic Plastic Machine and Mansfield), DJing various parties, and hosting her own radio show, Radio Active Man.